neovim/neovim.github.io/_posts/2016-11-01-newsletter.md

 And there's evidence of real progress towards that ambition.
-We've successfully executed non-trivial "off-the-roadmap" patches: features which are important to their authors, but not necessarily popular.
-These patches were included because
+We've successfully executed non-trivial "off-the-roadmap" patches: features which are important to their authors, but not the highest priority for the project.
-they:

-1. fit into existing conventions/design
-2. included robust test coverage (enabled by an advanced test framework and CI)
-3. received thoughtful review by other contributors

-standard for merging such
-patches These features were merged because
-Some features

 - [`:tchdir`](https://neovim.io/doc/user/editing.html#:tcd) enables tab-local
   "working directory"